kmarkley/Indigo-Realistic-Random/README.md

 ## How to Use

-* Turn the Realistic Randomizer device on to begin scheduling WAIT-ON-WAIT-OFF cycles for each dimmer/relay device it controls.
+* Turn the Randomizer device **ON** to begin scheduling WAIT-ON-WAIT-OFF cycles for each dimmer/relay device it controls.

-* Turn the Realistic Randomizer device off to stop scheduling new cycles.
+* Turn the Randomizer device **OFF** to stop scheduling new cycles.
 All controlled devices will complete their current cycles as scheduled.

 As a practical matter, this means you will likely want to turn the randomizer on and off in advance of when you would like the actual lights on and off.
-A little trial-and-error may be required.
+A little trial-and-error is to be expected.